craftingcity/The-Known-World/Custom Class - Psion.md

 When you are targeted with a harmful effect you wish to avoid, you may invoke Precognition, and expend Effort to call forward visible evidence of possible futures to your mind's eye.
 You gain your choice of a +2 bonus to your AC or to any Saving Throw you make to avoid the triggering effect until such point that you have succeeded or failed in doing so.

 ## Postcognition
-### FREE (1)
+### BONUS (1)
 ### INT: 15, WIS: 13
-As you touch an object or creature, you may invoke Postcognition, and view the physical and or mental history
+As you touch an object or creature, you may invoke Postcognition, and view the physical and or mental history of the object or creature you touch.
+When you do so, you gain up to an hour of visual or auditory information from the past month as if you were present as the creature or object during the events you choose to view.

+An unwilling creature may make a Sleight of Hand Skill Contest versus you, and if they succeed, they avoid your grasp.
+You still expend Effort in the attempt.

 ## Clairvoyance
+### FULL (2)
+### WIS: 13

 ## Detect Mind
 ### FULL (2)
-### WIS: 13
+### CHA: 13

 ## Detect Matter
 ### FULL (2)